HyperspaceApp/Hyperspace.app/doc/PluginTutorial.md

 +    └── overview.js
 ```

-Loading up Sia-UI again, we'll all see something different because the numbers
+Loading up Hyperspace again, we'll all see something different because the numbers
-should be pulled from the API and one's siad-state.
+should be pulled from the API and one's hsd-state.
 In our case, the view shows
 the yet-encrypted release network:
 ![Impressive plugin ain't it?](/doc/assets/working-overview.png)